ThePhD/ThePhD.github.io/_posts/2018-12-22-Feature Complete.markdown

 # Usertype Removals and Cleanup

-I cleaned up a lot here.
+These were high-priority targets to fix, but were ultimately easy since it mostly involved my `[delete]` key and a fascination for seeing things disappear.

 - `new_simple_usertype` and the `simple_usertype` objects do not exist anymore.
 They were hacks to increase compile time throughput while forcing the user to pay runtime costs in certain cases.
 No longer necessary, and the code is about as fast as it can be at all times now: this has been **removed**.
 - `sol::usertype<T>`'s "I take a million things things and create several layers of variadic template crap and bring the compiler to its knees with a 12 GB AST OooOooh!" constructor is dead. `sol::usertype` is now an actual meta-table type that behaves like a regular `sol::table`, where you can set/get things.
 The wonky constructor with `set_usertype` no longer exists.
 As it should: I regret ever writing it.

 All code that is wrong produces a build break now, since I prefer that I break your build rather than let you upgrade and then silently do the wrong thing.
-The cool thing about the breakages here is that it's not just breakages without respite: everything that's broken now has better ways of doing it that compiles faster (though I don't promise you won't end up with a 12 GB heap, especially if you're careless).
+The cool thing about the breakages here is that it's not just breakages without respite: everything that's broken now has better ways of doing it that compiles faster (though I don't promise you won't end up with a 12 GB compiler heap, especially if you're careless).

 One thing I did not break was `lua.new_usertype<blah>( ctor, "key", value, "key2", sol::property(...), /* LITERALLY EVERYTHING */ );`.
 That will keep working.
 And it will also bring your compiler to its knees again, which isn't very nice of you.
 Please consider using